jrsmth/spock/content/12-spock-spring/README.md

         * Integration Tests (IT)
         * End-to-end Tests (E2E)
     * These can be represented as a pyramid, where the width of the level denotes the relative amount of tests
-        * In other words, we should have many more unit tests than integration tests (IT's); and many more IT's than E2E test
+        * In other words, we should have many more unit tests than integration tests (IT's); and many more IT's than E2E tests

         <br>